-A baby who had a serious allergic reaction (such as trouble breathing or hives) to a previous dose should not get the vaccine again.
+A baby who had a serious allergic reaction (such as trouble breathing or hives) to a previous dose of rotavirus vaccine should not get the vaccine again.

-A baby with moderate or severe diarrhea should not get the vaccine until the condition improves, as the vaccine may not work.
-If your baby has a minor cold or has a fever, he can still get the vaccine.
+A baby with moderate or severe illness should not get the vaccine until the condition improves.
+If your baby has a minor illness, with or without a fever, he should still get the vaccine.

 When should my child receive the vaccine?

 The vaccines are usually given with other baby vaccines, but can be given as early as 6 weeks.
-Babies must receive the first dose before 15 weeks but sometimes it is given as late as 20 weeks of age.
-All doses need to be given by 8 months (32 weeks) of age.
+Babies should receive the first dose before 15 weeks but sometimes it is given as late as 20 weeks of age.
+All doses need to be completed by 8 months (32 weeks) of age.

 How is the vaccine given?

 It is given in liquid form by mouth.
-Your child will need 3 doses of RotaTeq, or 2 doses of Rotarix.
+Your child will need 2 doses of Rotarix or 3 doses of RotaTeq.
 Doses are given at least 4 weeks apart.

 Where can I get the vaccine for my child?

 Talk to your doctor about the vaccine.
-It’s not covered by all provincial or territorial health plans, which means you may have to pay for it.
+It’s not covered by all provincial/territorial health plans, which means you may have to pay for it.